 Truth is, there’s typically a medical reason for a cat not eating.
 And, as you can see from the list above, some of those medical reasons can be quite serious.
 If your cat isn’t eating their normal amount, and continues this behavior for more than two meals, it’s time for a trip to the vet.
 Catching these things early often results in a better prognosis, as well as easier, less expensive treatment.
 And this is especially the case in cats that are a bit more “plump” then they should be, as fat cats that stop getting enough calories are at higher risk of developing a serious form of liver dysfunction (hepatic lipidosis) as a result of their decreased calorie intake.

 While there are many potential reasons for a cat to refuse food, here are some simple tricks you can try to tempt their appetite:

-- Add some canned/wet food (the stinkier the better — try seafood varieties)
+- Give them some canned/wet food (the stinkier the better — try seafood varieties)

 - Gently warm the food in the microwave or with warm water (don’t make it too hot!)

 - Sprinkle some grated parmesan cheese on their food.
 The salty, cheesy flavor is often enough to pique a cat's interest and appetite.
 You can get the "green tube," or opt for the individual packets.

 - Sprinkle some nutritional yeast powder onto their food; it's got a nutty, cheesy flavor that many cats go absolutely crazy for.
 An added bonus is that it's rich in B vitamins!
 (Don't confuse brewer's yeast with nutritional yeast — they're very nearly the same thing, but not exactly.
 Brewer's yeast often has a bitter taste, which many cats may not like.)